Battle of Medina

 The Battle of Medina was fought approximately 20 mi south of San Antonio de Bexar (modern-day downtown San Antonio in the U.S. state of Texas) on August 18, 1813, as part of the Mexican War of Independence against Spanish authority in Mexico.
 Spanish troops led by General José Joaquín de Arredondo defeated republican forces (calling themselves the Republican Army of the North), consisting of Tejano-Mexican and Tejano-American revolutionaries participating in the Gutiérrez–Magee Expedition, under General José Álvarez de Toledo y Dubois.
-It was the deadliest battle in Texas history.
+The deadliest battle in Texas history, Spanish forces lost 55 men while over 1,300 Republican soldiers perished in the bloodbath.

 Background

 Bernardo Gutiérrez de Lara took up the effort to free Texas from Spain.
 Colonel Gutiérrez visited Washington, D.C., gaining some support for his plans.
 In 1812, Colonel Augustus Magee, who as a lieutenant had commanded U.S. Army troops guarding the border of the Neutral Ground and Spanish Texas, resigned his commission and formed the Republican Army of the North to aid the Gutiérrez–Magee Expedition.
 The army flew a solid emerald green flag, thought to have been introduced by Colonel Magee, who was of Scots-Irish descent.

 Nacogdoches was taken on August 12, 1812, with little opposition, and on November 7, 1812, the Republican Army of the North marched into what is present-day Goliad, where they took the Presidio La Bahía.
 The Spanish Army soon confronted them, beginning a four-month siege.
 While at La Bahia, however, Colonel Magee died (February 6, 1813).
 After numerous battles and heavy losses, the Spanish lifted the siege and returned to San Antonio de Bexar.

 On March 25, 1813, the Republican Army of the North left La Bahia for Bexar after receiving reinforcements.
 Colonel Samuel Kemper (brother of Reuben Kemper (another soldier very familiar with filibustering) replaced Magee, and Lt.
 Col. Reuben Ross was elected to second in command.